 Be patient as it does take the body 7-9 days for the natural circadian rhythm to get back on track.

 If you employ these tips, it will be easier for you to support yourself and your little ones through this time-change transition.

 This time change can often be very difficult for children.
 After all, imagine being used to a 7pm bedtime and now it’s been moved to what your body feels is 6pm!

-To make the transition easier, I have outlined some tips to help your baby or toddler make a gentle change.
+To make the transition easier, I have outlined some baby sleep tips to help your baby or toddler make a gentle change.
 Don’t worry.
 There are a couple of ways to tackle this transition and you can choose the one that suits your style and your child’s needs the best.

 Before the time change…be diligent that your child is getting adequate naps so that they aren’t overtired.